pkcody/Le-Chapeau/README.md

 https://pkcody.github.io/Le-Chapeau/

 A multiplayer game using Unity and Photon.
-A chance to learn setting up lobby's for player to join before the game as well as Unity's UI to create a network menu and in-game UI.
+A chance to learn setting up lobbies for players to join before the game as well as Unity's UI to create a network menu and in-game UI.

-I added the concept of Arsene Lupin addeptation with objective being to be the true Lupin.
-Using primitve shapes to make the character and adjusting code and UI to inform the players who is it.
+I added the concept of Arsene Lupin adaptation with the objective being to be the true Lupin.
+I used primative shapes to make the character, adjusting code, and added UI to inform the players who is Lupin.

 Here is the Turorial video to get started:  https://academy.zenva.com/course/intro-to-multiplayer-game-development/